The Endocannabinoid System as an Emerging

 Target of Pharmacotherapy

-click for PDF copy
+click for full text

 by Pal Pacher, Sandor Batkai, and George Kunos